About The Festival

 - 23,552 mugs of ice-cold beer are poured during the Festival.

 - More than 35,000 frosty cans of soda and bottles of water are sold to thirsty festival attendees each year.

 - Nearly 10,000 pounds of ice is used over the weekend to cool off the Summer heat.

 - The Festival of the Arts generates averages 3.3 tons of recycle materials and 1.75 tons of organic materials.

 - The Festival of the Arts has served as one of the largest fund raisers for local non-profit organizations.
-Nearly $11,000,000 has been raised over the festival’s 33-year history.
+Over $11,000,000 has been raised over the festival’s 35-year history.
 Non-profits have used these monies to fund scholarships and medical research; support at-risk children and families in need; provide safe environments for high school children; fund after-school and sports activities.